-If you are a stockholder of record and do not vote by completing your proxy card, by telephone, through the internet or via webcast at the annual meeting, your shares will not be voted.
+If you are a stockholder of record and do not vote by completing your proxy card, by telephone, through the internet or via webcast at the Annual Meeting, your shares will not be voted.

-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all of the nominees for director, "For" the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2022, "For" the advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules, and for "one year" on how frequently we should solicit stockholder advisory approval of executive compensation.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all of the nominees for director, "For" the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2023, and "For" the advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules.
 If any other matter is properly presented at the meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.